zhuang-li/SCAR/README.md

 - `quality_measure.sh`: Measures the quality of the collected responses using LLMs, utilized to train the ranker.
 - `train_ranker.sh`: Trains the SCAR style ranker model.
 Please update the script arguments as needed.
 - `data_filter.sh`: Ranks and filters instruction-answer pairs.
 Please update the script arguments as needed.
 - `train_llm.sh`: This script fine-tunes a large language model using the filtered data.
 Review and update the script arguments accordingly to ensure proper training.
-The following additional packages are required to train the LLM:
+The following additional packages are required to train the LLM: `peft`, `trl`, `accelerate` and `deepspeed`.
-  - `peft`
-  - `trl`
-  - `accelerate`
-  - `deepspeed`

 Ensure all dependencies are installed before running these scripts to achieve the best results.